ark-network/arkdev.info/docs/learn/clark.md

   - They proceed to sign all the txs in the VTXO tree using the aggregated nonces and all the cosigner public keys.

-- The ASP aggregates all the partial signatures for the VTXO tree transactions and as such constructs a fully signed VTXO tree.
+- The Server aggregates all the partial signatures for the VTXO tree transactions and as such constructs a fully signed VTXO tree.
   - It then generates their MuSig2 signing nonces for all the forfeit transactions for all participating input VTXOs.